Can I Use a Car Tire Pump on My Bike?

 Using a pump without pressure regulation can be very dangerous because your tire can get too much air very quickly and even burst before you can react.
 Therefore, getting a bicycle pump or a car pump with a pressure gauge and regulator is best.

-As I mentioned earlier, sometimes, you can use a car tire pump to inflate your bike tire.
+As I mentioned earlier, sometimes, you can use a car tire pump to inflate your bicycle tire.
 This is one of those things you may never need in your life or need only once in an emergency.
 But if you do need it, you’ll be glad you know how.

-If you know how to use a car tire pump for your bike, that’s valuable knowledge.
+If you know how to use a car tire pump on your bike, that’s valuable knowledge.
 After all, it can save you from suddenly getting stuck in the middle of nowhere.
 But you can get into big trouble if you don’t know how to do it right.

 And I bet you don’t want to walk around with a deflated or burst tire, so let’s look at how to inflate your tire correctly using a car tire pump.